geraint360/pdf-deflyt/README.md

 - Skip rules to avoid work on tiny files or when savings would be negligible
 - Timestamp‑friendly: preserves file date and time for in‑place operations (APFS granularity tolerated)
 - Optional password handling for encrypted PDFs (`--password`); otherwise it will **skip or pass‑through** safely
-- Deterministic behavior and stable output naming (`*_squeezed.pdf`), unless `-o`/`--inplace` is used
+- Deterministic behavior and stable output naming (`*_deflyt.pdf`), unless `-o`/`--inplace` is used
 - Integrations with DEVONthink 3 and 4

 ---

 ## Installation

-`pdf-squeeze` and the associated installer should run on both macOS and Linux.
+`pdf-deflyt` and the associated installer should run on both macOS and Linux.
 The installer is the same for both.

 Re-running the installer should update with the latest version from the repo.